opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/connectors/sharepoint.rst

    a.
 Click **Sign in with Microsoft** and connect to your Microsoft 365 account.
    b.
 After evaluating the permissions requested, click **Accept** to grant authorization to the SharePoint connector to access your SharePoint folders and files.

+   .. admonition:: Important
+      :class: important

+      Your Office administrator approval might be required before you can use the SharePoint connector.

 5. Under **Retrieve the file**, click **Browse SharePoint**.
 6. From the dialog box that appears, select the file to be used a source.
 7. From the preview of the first 20 records that appears, configure the source.